Sreerama Chandra

-Sreerama Chandra Mynampati (born 19 January 1985) is an Indian playback singer and actor, recognized for his work in Telugu films and television, as well as for hosting music shows.
+Sreerama Chandra Mynampati (born 19 January 1986) is an Indian playback singer and actor, recognised for his work in Telugu films and television, as well as for hosting music shows.
 He began his career in 2008 as a playback singer in Telugu with ETV shows Okkare and Sye Singers Challenge.
 In 2010, he gained prominence by winning the fifth season of the music reality show Indian Idol.
 He made his acting debut in 2013 with the Telugu film Jagadguru Adi Shankara.
 In 2021, he participated in Bigg Boss Telugu 5, finishing as the second runner-up.
 Sreerama also hosted the first season of Telugu Indian Idol, which premiered on 25 February 2022.
 He appeared as Kranthi in the film Papam Pasivadu, which premiered on 29 September 2023, alongside Rashi Singh, Srividya Maharshi, Gayatri Changanti, and Ashok Kumar.

 He won the Filmfare Award for Best Male Playback Singer – Telugu for the song "O Rendu Prema Meghaalila" from Baby in 2024.

 Personal life

-Sreerama Chandra was born in Addanki, a town in the Prakasam district of Andhra Pradesh, into a Telugu-speaking Brahmin family.
+Sreerama Chandra was born in Addanki, a town in the Prakasam district of Andhra Pradesh.
 His father is a High Court advocate, while his mother is a housewife.
 Despite a non-musical background, Sreerama Chandra enjoyed singing and started singing during his school days, learning from N.Ch.Parthasarathy, and continued during his college days.

 He attended St. Andrews School, Bowenpally, Secunderabad and graduated (B.Tech) from the Royal Institute of Technology and Science (RITS).
 He learned music at Sri Bhakta Ramadasu Govt.
 College of Music And Dance, Secunderabad from Bhaskara Haripriya (one of the Hyderabad Sisters).

 Career

 He completed his fifth year of his certificate course in Carnatic vocal at Sri Bhakta Ramadasa Music College, Marredpally, Secunderabad.
-After he participated in ETV's Sye, a singing reality show, Telugu film music director Mickey J. Meyer recognized Sreeram's talent and gave him the opportunity to sing "Chirugalithone Adiga" for the movie Notebook.
+After he participated in ETV's Sye, a singing reality show, Telugu film music director Mickey J. Meyer recognised Sreeram's talent and gave him the opportunity to sing "Chirugalithone Adiga" for the movie Notebook.

 He worked on an advertising campaign with Suzuki that featured Salman Khan.
 He released his debut Hindi album, Rehnuma, in 2010, dedicating it to his loved ones.
 He also recorded a music album called Crazy Love.

 In 2021, Chandra participated as a contestant in the reality TV show Bigg Boss Telugu season 5.
 He finished as the second runner-up.

 He starred in Papam Pasivadu, which aired on Aha, in the lead role alongside Rashi Singh.